Saltyrasin/APOCODECK/README.md

 ## License & Use

-APOC DECK is a personal build project.
+APOCODECK is a personal build project.
 The setup script and documentation are free to use, modify, and redistribute.
 All included software retains its original license.
 Use responsibly.

 ---